Please note that this information is correct to the best of our knowledge as of July 2021.

 7. Is the Camino actually open now?
 If not, when is it expected to be?

-However, the government is doing its best to roll out the vaccine quickly and to plan for the safe reopening of Spain to tourists.
+The government is doing its best to roll out the vaccine quickly and to plan for the safe reopening of Spain to tourists.

-Spain is expected to open to tourists in late summer 2021 and if there is any update on this, we will share this news and information as soon as we get it.
+Spain is expected to fully open to tourists in late summer 2021 and if there is any update on this, we will share this news and information as soon as we get it.

 8. If I need to, how can I rebook or change my dates?